Accessibility

 Accessibility and ARIA

 ARIA can help communicate roles, states, labels, and relationships to assistive technologies when native HTML is not enough.
-It is useful for custom components and dynamic interfaces.

-However, ARIA should not replace semantic HTML.
 A native <button> is better than a <div role="button"> because the native button already includes expected behavior, keyboard support, and accessibility semantics.

 ARIA is most useful when it supports real behavior.
 For example, an accordion button can use aria-expanded to communicate whether the related content is open or closed.